MichelleGri/la-boulangerie/README.md

 * Being able to easily find the menu and price list
 * Visually appealing on different screen sizes
 * Functions and links to be working as expected
-* Information about La Boulangerie bakery
+* Find information about La Boulangerie bakery
-* Contact information, location, and business operating days and times
+* Find contact information, location, and business operating days and times
 * Find links to social media pages
-* Special promotional offers and discounts
+* Find special promotional offers and discounts

 #### First Time Visitor Goals
-* To be able to understand the primary purpose of the website and learn about the business.
+* To be able to understand the primary purpose of the website and learn about the business
-* To be able to easily place an order for delivery or collection.
+* To be able to easily place an order for delivery or collection
-* To be able to easily navigate through the website and find content.
+* To be able to easily navigate through the website and find content
-* To be able to easily find a list of all products offered at the bakery and their prices.
+* To be able to easily find a list of all products offered at the bakery and their prices
-* To be able to find the location and operating days and times of the bakery.
+* To be able to find the location and operating days and times of the bakery

 #### Returning Visitor Goals
-* To be able to find and view the menu easily and quickly.
+* To be able to find and view the menu easily and quickly
-* To be able to easily place orders online for delivery or collection.
+* To be able to easily place orders online for delivery or collection
-* To be able to find business operating days and hours.
+* To be able to find business operating days and hours
-* To be able to contact the bakery through the contact us form and provide feedback and/or ask questions.
+* To be able to contact the bakery through the contact us form and provide feedback and/or ask questions

 #### Frequent User Goals
-* Sign up for special promotional offers and discounts.
+* Sign up for special promotional offers and discounts
-* Create customer account to easily place orders online.
+* Create customer account to easily place orders online

 #### As a developer / business, I want to provide
 * A simple and easy to navigate website with all functions and links working as expected
 * A comprehensive menu with prices
+* A method to place orders online for delivery or collection
 * Information regarding the bakery
 * Photos of the bakery and the products sold
 * An easy way to contact the bakery